gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 ## Enabling build emails

-If you want to recieve notifications about builds (when build fails, for example), you should enable **Build Emails Service**.
+If you want to receive e-mail notifications about the result status of the builds, you should explicitly enable the **Builds Emails** service under your project's settings.

-**Build Emails** service is available on a **Service** page in a project's settings.
-You should activate it by checking an *Active* checkbox, and clicking "Save changes".

-Note that you can also provide a list of recipients that will always recieve notifications or indicate that you want a pusher to also recieve notification about each build's status.

-If you decide to check *Notify only broken builds* checkbox, notifications will be sent only for failed builds.
+For more information read the [Builds emails service documentation] (../../project_services/builds_emails.md).

 ## Builds badge